£50 – Fool Time Poster A3, full colour

 Fool Time was a trail-blazing venture at the forefront of the contemporary circus movement which emerged from the counter-culture movement of Britain in the 1980s.
 Its legacy can be seen across all fields of artistic endeavour.
 Many of today's leading circus practitioners began their journey in Bristol.
 Many have gone on to work in a wide range of artistic and educational settings taking the Fool Time vision all over the world.

-Our target is £2,000.
-This includes start up costs for the project, a first prize of £500, the website (which will be the application gateway) and the trophy itself.
+Our target is still £2,000.
+This includes setting up the website (the application gateway) and a certificate and video for the showcased performers.

-To make this happen we need to hit the target.
+To make this happen we need to hit the target and we’re almost half way there!
 Please give what you can.

 pledged of £2,000 goal (GBP)